 - a.
 Where important urgent repairs are required to maintain and ensure efficient and continuous service delivery due to the breakdown, or other failure, of buildings, plant, appliances, machinery or ICT equipment or software.
 Where the urgent repair relates to a repairs & maintenance item, and where the value exceeds £5,000, a retrospective request for exception is acceptable. - b.
 Where renewals, repairs and upgrades to buildings, plant, appliances, machinery, vehicles or ICT equipment or software can only be efficiently carried out and most economically supplied with regards to time, cost and speed of delivery by the original contractor or supplier (or their successors or other sole specialists). - c.
 Where urgent alternative arrangements are required to maintain the delivery of critical services due to the failure of an existing service provider or supplier. - d.
 Where an emergency situation exists as defined in the Council's Emergency Plan. - e.
 When the Council is properly required to adopt other procedures by a Government body or the Council is procuring subsidised public transport services. - f.
 Works orders placed with utility companies (e.g. for re-routing cables or pipework). - g.
 Where there is only one potential supplier of the required supplies, services or works due to market factors and/or service exigency. - h.
 Where the use of a recognised regional or national framework arrangement will provide the most cost effective procurement solution. - i.
 Where contracts are extended beyond their specified term. - j.
 Where exceptionally it is not expedient to undertake an open process below £100k. - k.
-Where there are other exceptional circumstances. - 30.2 In all instances a written request for exception, clearly documenting the reasons, must be notified in advance to the approving officer before the exception can be actioned.
-A standard exception form that can be found on the intranet should be completed.
+Where there are other exceptional circumstances.

+In all instances a written request for exception, clearly documenting the reasons, must be notified in advance to the approving officer before the exception can be actioned.
+For over £100,000 exceptions a the standard exception form must be completed.
+This is available on the Intranet.